apify/actor-whitepaper/README.md

 For convenience, rather than using environment vars directly, we provide a helper function that returns an object, with TypeScript-defined type.

+TODO (@mnmkng): Let's now show getEnv() but the config object from Apify SDK, and explain why it's good to use.

 ```
 const env = await Actor.getEnv();
 console.log(env.actorRunId);